rslifka/vault-zero/Using the Data Sets API.md

 1. Fill in the Membership ID and Membership Type.
 1. Ensure the "OAuth access_token" checkbox is checked.
 1. Press "Send".
 1. Click on "Raw JSON".
 The browser will pause for a second because it's a lot of data.
+Grab a drink, snack, etc.
+1. Download the entire page (or copy-and-paste, whichever is fine), save it and send it my way!